Key Points

 Figure 1: Examples of Causal Loop Diagrams

 The top example in Figure 1 shows that the number of workers who call in sick affects the number of employees available to work.
 Additionally, each arrow in a CLD is labeled with a minus or plus sign.
 The minus sign denotes that the first variable causes a change in the opposite direction in the second variable.
-In this case, as the number of workers calling in sick increases, the number of employees available to work decreases.
-The minus sign is placed at the head of the arrow as shown in the middle example in Figure 1.

-A plus sign is used to signify that a change in one variable causes the second variable to change in the same direction as show in the bottom example in Figure 1.
+A plus sign is used to signify that a change in one variable causes the second variable to change in the same direction as shown in the bottom example in Figure 1.
 Thus, as the number of employees available to work decreases, organizational productivity also will decrease.

 So, when the plant manager says to the resident Black Belt, “Our productivity is decreasing drastically due to all the call-ins we have received from workers who are calling in saying they are sick.”
 A rookie Black Belt might quickly look for ways to increase the health of the plant’s employees through wellness programs such as free membership to a health club.
-Maybe the Black Belt would even suggest setting up a health clinic in the plant staffed by a resident nurse.
-Both ideas could possibly raise the health of the employees but it could come at a steep price to implement.
-But a more experienced hand would opt for a DMAIC improvement project.

-• Employees in training (in house and out of the area)
+• Employees in training (in-house and out of the area)

 • Call-ins (due to sickness)